Disclosures

 Tips for managing long-term personal loans

+Carefully consider both the amount you'll be borrowing and the loan term.
 The less you borrow, the smaller your payment will be, and the less interest you’ll pay over the life of the loan.
 The shorter the term, the less interest you'll owe, but the higher the payment will be.
-Therefore, you’ll need to carefully balance the amount you need to borrow with what you can afford.

 FAQ

-What is the best personal loan for long repayment terms?
+What is the best personal loan for a long repayment term?

-The best personal loan with the longest repayment terms that we found is Upgrade.
-This lender offers loan terms of up to seven years.
-You can get preapproved with no impact to your credit, and there’s no prepayment penalty.
+Our pick for the best personal loan lender with a long repayment term is Upgrade since it offers loan terms of up to seven years.
+You can get prequalified with no impact to your credit, and there’s no prepayment penalty.
 This means you can refinance the loan at any time if your needs change during the term.

 How much is a $20,000 loan for five years?

 How much a $20,000 loan with a five-year term will cost depends on the interest rate.
-If you have a 12% interest rate, your monthly payment will be approximately $445, and you’ll pay around $6,700 in interest.
+If you have a 12% interest rate, your monthly payment will be about $445, and you’ll pay around $6,693 in interest over the life of the loan.

 What are the typical interest rates for long-term personal loans?